JonCooperWorks/wgrpcd/README.md

 `wgrpcd` uses SSL client certificates to limit access to the gRPC API.
 `wgrcpd` also supports optional OAuth2 using [auth0](https://auth0.com/)'s [Machine to Machine](https://auth0.com/machine-to-machine) offering.
 Use the `-auth0` flag to enable OAuth2, and pass your auth0 [Domain and API Identifier](https://auth0.com/docs/get-started/set-up-apis) with the `-auth0-domain` and `-auth0-api-identifier` flags.
-Using `wgrpcd` with auth0 makes it easier to revoke a compromised client credentials and makes logs more granular.
+Using `wgrpcd` with auth0 makes it easier to revoke compromised client credentials and makes logs more granular.

 ## Using the API
 ```wgrpcd``` exposes a gRPC server that controls a Wireguard interfaces.